SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

-# Arc Video Guide
+# ARC Video Guide
 https://youtu.be/PXJh-3_tDX0

 # Disclaimer
-The information provided in the video might be outdated.
-For instance, to access Conda, one can simply use the command `module load anaconda3`.
-Additionally, it might be necessary to run `conda init` and/or `exec bash` to activate the base Conda environment.
+The information provided in the video is outdated, and wasn't aimed at just teaching ARC (it was more centered around a development environment for ARC).
+If you understand conda, and have a working development  environment already, then you don't need to watch the video.
+Just follow this guide

 Moreover, the video demonstrates only one method for executing code on the ARC system.
 Personally, I prefer to develop locally on my system and maintain an ARC session within a terminal in Visual Studio Code.
 I use Git to synchronize code changes from my local environment to ARC.
 While it's possible to access ARC in a more direct fashion via remote VS Code, I choose not to do so to avoid over-allocating resources in ARC, as this is typically what you find in the Industry (AWS has multi-gpu instances that are 40 bucks an hour, you can find resources cheaper than that, but all of them are pretty pricey).
 By interacting with ARC solely through a terminal, I can efficiently manage resource usage and continue debugging and testing without unnecessarily occupying ARC resources.
 However, if the issues you face are solely related to loading in a bigger model, then some debugging/testing on ARC is unavoidable.
 But when you understand the ARC environment and get used to it, you'll just be submitting Slurm/batch jobs in anyway, and there will be no interactive sessions in ARC that are needed.